Fear of God: Christianity

 Lutheran theologian Rudolf Otto coined the term numinous to express the type of fear one has for God.
 Anglican lay theologian C. S. Lewis references the term in many of his writings, but specifically describes it in his book The Problem of Pain and states that fear of the numinous is not a fear that one feels for a tiger, or even a ghost.
 Rather, the fear of the numinous, as C. S. Lewis describes it, is one filled with awe, in which you "feel wonder and a certain shrinking" or "a sense of inadequacy to cope with such a visitant and our prostration before it".
 It is a fear that comes forth out of love for the Lord.

+A related concept (mostly present within Catholic theology) is the 'Sin of Human Respect'.
+This occurs when the 'Fear of God' is replaced with a 'Fear of other people' (aiming to please other people more than God), leading to sin.